TannaciousXP/spotify-search/prompt.md

 2 - We want to make sure the tour performs well. find the top 3 albums by popularity availble in the US for each artist.
 This should help the artists organize their song selection.

 ```
 After I sorted out the list [[arist, matchingTags], [artist, matchingTags], etc...]
-I looped through them to make two more api calls for their albums then ablums&track
+I looped through them to make two more api calls for their albums then another api call for the ablums & tracks

 https://api.spotify.com/v1/artists/${simArr[i].id}/albums?album_type=album&market=US
 To get a list of their albums id